 However, mining can also have unwanted side effects, including pollution, the displacement of communities, precarious working conditions, and effects on biodiversity.

 We’re not directly involved in the mining of metals and minerals, nor do we have direct control over the conditions under which they’re mined, because this work occurs deep in our supply chains.
 However, as an end user, we promote responsible and sustainable practices and develop ways of sourcing these metals more responsibly.

 Simplified supply chain for renewable energy products

 Supply chains tend to be long and complex.
 If we’re to address any risks, we need to work together with other stakeholders, not only across the renewable energy sector, but also in other sectors.

-Our metals and minerals sustainability programme covers the ten metals with the highest risk of adverse social and environmental impacts that end up in our wind turbines, foundations, cables, components, solar panels, or energy storage systems: cadmium, cobalt, copper, iron, lithium, manganese, nickel, rare earth metals, silicon, and tellurium.
+Our metals and minerals sustainability programme covers ten metals with the highest risk of adverse social and environmental impacts that end up in our wind turbines, foundations, cables, components, solar panels, or energy storage systems: cadmium, cobalt, copper, iron, lithium, manganese, nickel, rare earth metals, silicon, and tellurium.

-Our work focuses on three areas:
+Our work has three strategic pillars:

 - Supplier engagement

 We engage with key suppliers based on the OECD due diligence guidance on responsible mining to understand if and how our suppliers i) build strong management systems, ii) assess supply chain risks, and iii) implement strategies to respond.